jjvanzon/Circular-Language-Spec/spec/events/events.md

 #### Event Connector

-When an event procedure is not filled in, you will only see the event as a connector:
+When an event procedure is not filled in, you might only see the event as a connector:

 ![](images/1.%20Events.003.png)